-That doesn’t mean you can’t branch out over time into other target markets with less financial certainty.
-However, when you have ongoing work at a reasonable rate, you’ll have a lot more fun exploring other options.
+That doesn’t mean you can’t branch out over time into other target markets.
+However, when you have a reasonable level of ongoing work you’ll have a lot more fun exploring other options.

 4. People buy from people they know

-The websites are still essential, as are regular blogs to attract visitors to them.
+A website is essential so that people can find out more about you and your services.
+I also highly recommend writing regular blogs to attract visitors to your website.
 However, these strategies are most effective as a complement to personal connections and other networking, rather than as a stand-alone solution for gaining clients.

 5. Consider what strategic alliances are possible with people who have different strengths or services